Supported Tools for Online Education

 YuJa Media Library through Blackboard (automated captioning and embedded quizzing)

-Blackboard (link to video in Stream)
+Blackboard (link to video in YuJa)

 Audio Capture